scottishgovernment/resources.mygov.scot/_standard/open-source.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/open-source/
 categories: documentation
-summary: Make all new source code open and reusable, and publish it under appropriate licences (or give a convincing explanation as to why this can’t be done for specific subsets of the source code)
+summary: Make all new source code open and reusable, and publish it under appropriate licences (or give a convincing explanation as to why this can’t be done for specific subsets of the source code).
 tags:
 - policy
 type: standard